UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 Responsibilities of campus sponsors (hereafter referred to as “sponsors”) are as follows:

-The sponsor will complete the necessary forms to request space in university housing facilities and will need to complete and agree to all terms in an event contract form for any and all requested spaces (information can be found on the Camps and Conferences/Guest Housing webpage).
+The sponsor will complete the necessary forms to request space in university housing facilities and will need to complete and agree to all terms in an event contract form for any and all requested spaces (information can be found on the Conference Housing webpage).

-NSO (Summer) Program – Requests for space that involves Texas State’s NSO program should begin with the Office of Undergraduate Admissions.
-The Admissions staff liaison to housing will submit completed forms, as outlined in Section 04.02 a.
-The Admissions staff liaison will be responsible for coordinating requests for usage of other, non-housing related spaces (e.g., LBJ Student Center, classrooms, etc.).
+NSO (Summer) Program – Requests for space that involves Texas State’s NSO program should begin with the Department of New Student and Family Experiences (NSFE).
+The NSFE staff liaison to housing will submit completed forms, as outlined in Section 04.02 a.
+The NSFE staff liaison will be responsible for coordinating requests for usage of other, non-housing related spaces (e.g., LBJ Student Center, classrooms, etc.).

 The event planner will be responsible for completing all information requested on the form.
 The completed forms will be filed with DHRL a minimum number of days prior to the opening day of the event, as outlined in the contract.
 All requests received will be reviewed and confirmed by DHRL to determine space availability and final location assignment.